Composting, Green and Food Waste

 It is a hidden scandal that costs New Zealand $872 million a year.
 New Zealand families waste about $560.00 each year on food which is thrown uneaten into the rubbish bin.
 It is also results in 122,000 tonnes of edible food going to landfill and generating greenhouse gases.
 This could feed entire population in the Clutha District for more than 11 years (based on an average intake of 1.2kg per person per day).
 The Love Food Hate Waste NZ website launched on 1 June and will feature recipes, handy tips and information about food waste.
 You can sign up to receive an e-newsletter on their site now and follow Love Food Hate Waste NZ on Facebook.

-Can't compost your garden waste at home - If you separate it out from your other waste and place it in the designated 'green waste' area at Mount Cooee Landfill, you will receive a 50% discount on the disposal fee.
+Can't compost your garden waste at home?
+If you separate it out from your other waste and take it to the designated 'green waste' area at Mount Cooee Landfill, you will receive a 50% discount on the disposal fee.

 If you can't avoid, recycle or recover your waste, please dispose of it responsibly.
 See the Kerbside Collection page to find out what can and can't go in your green-lidded bin and the Landfill and Transfer Stations page to see what wastes are accepted at the landfill.